Updated in 2025-02

 Confusingly, the compiler driver provides several options with the

-same name: -no-pie, -pie, -shared, -r
+same name: -no-pie, -pie, -shared, -r.
+GCC 6 introduced the

-configure-time option --enable-default-pie
+configure-time option --enable-default-pie: such builds

-by default.
+enable -fPIE and -pie by default.
 Now, many

 Linux distributions have enabled this option as the basic security